 - 1. All school meals served by Trinity meet the guidelines of the Child Nutrition Act and the Wisconsin Eat Smart Nutrition Guidelines. - 2.
 A system is in place so that students entitled to free or reduced lunches are served and treated the same as all lunch program users. - 3.
 Food service personnel take all required classes on the subjects of nutrition, health, and safety. - 4.
 The school kitchen is inspected by a public health inspector according to City of Racine guidelines. - 5.
 Appropriate measures are taken to protect students with food allergies. - 6.
-Students are not allowed access to vending machines.
-In addition, carbonated beverages are not allowed at snack or lunchtime.
-Caffeinated items should be minimized. - 7.
+Carbonated and Caffeinated beverages are not allowed at snack, lunch, TLC.
+Red dyed drinks, Kool-aid, fruit punch, etc are not allowed due to allergies and staining of school property. - 7.
 In an attempt to limit the number of high calorie, low-nutrition foods, parents are encouraged to provide healthy snack and sack lunch choices.
 Outside fast food should be limited for emergencies. - 8.
 In order to develop a healthy taste for a variety of foods, all students are strongly encouraged to take a small courtesy bite of all foods served on their tray during lunch.